Café Momentum provides an ecosystem of support, community, and opportunity — empowering its interns to embark on a positive new life path.

 Other former and current NFL stars, such as Shaun Alexander and Dhani Jones discovered Café Momentum through their work with Stand Together Foundation and quickly championed their model.
 And wide receiver Randall Cobb wore footwear designed with Café Momentum’s logo for the NFL’s annual #MyCauseMyCleats initiative highlighting players’ favorite charities.

 The pop-up dinners and player support earned TV and print news coverage, as well as extensive social media exposure, amplifying Café Momentum’s message of hope and second chances.

-Creating positive momentum
+Creating positive momentum to reach more youth